osmanozdemir1/Healthcare-dApp-Alchemy-final-project/README.md

-# A Healthcare dApp with Hardhat, Vite and Chakra
+# A Healthcare dApp with Hardhat, Vite and Chakra UI

 This project uses Hardhat for deploying and testing Solidity smart contract, and also includes a frontend project created with Vite-React.